m0st4f4-hub/MCP-ProjectManager/README.md

-# Task Manager - FastAPI & Next.js
+# MCP Task Manager (Formerly Task Manager) - FastAPI & Next.js

-A full-stack task manager application built with a FastAPI backend and a Next.js frontend.
+A full-stack, MCP-enabled task management application designed to serve as the central hub for an agentic framework.
+It is built with a FastAPI backend and a Next.js frontend.

+## Core Goal

+To provide a robust platform for creating, managing, and tracking tasks, projects, and agents, with deep integration for the Model Context Protocol (MCP) to support automated workflows and agent operations.

 ## Tech Stack